andypern/demos/spark-streaming-m7/README.md

 ###v3.0.3 sandbox
 If you are using a 3.0.3 Sandbox, you can follow these shorter directions.
 If not, skip to `Nodes that are NOT the 3.0.3 sandbox`

+All instructions assume that you login as root (password=mapr on the sandbox)

 1. Install git: